 - Hobbies & interests: Reading, gardening, swimming, playing volleyball, dancing, singing

 I look back fondly on my memories of the farm: herding the cattle, taking care of my grandparents’ sheep, planting and plowing potatoes, and growing corn.
 However, it was not easy to be a farmer.
 It made me strong and motivated me to study.
 My ambitions drove me to go to college, which is only a dream for most farming children.
 Fortunately, I was able to make this dream come true.
-Life in the city was challenging and different from everything I was used to.
+Life in the city was challenging and different from everything I used to.
 Today, I have a Bachelor’s degree in Tourism and Administration, a Master’s in Administration and Tourism Management, and a Doctorate in Administration.

 I was eager to share my Inca background and teach visitors about the Andean People.
 When I began my work as a tour guide, I learned just as much from my travelers as they learned from my instruction.
 I am passionate about my job because this phenomenon never ceases to amaze me.
 Sharing my culture, history, and tradition with travelers from all over the world molds me into a worldly person, too.
 The ability to learn about various cultures enhances me as a tour guide and makes me become a more open-minded individual.

 Having a knowledgeable and personable guide makes all the difference for your tour.
 A guide takes what could have been just an ordinary trip and transforms it into a unique cultural and natural expedition, full of geographical and historical insights that you would never discover on your own.
-An expert guide knows exactly how to find all of the plant and animal wildlife that you’re anxiously hoping to see, and can turn any situation into an authentic learning experience.
+An expert guide knows how to find all of the plant and animal wildlife that you’re anxiously hoping to see, and can turn any situation into an authentic learning experience.
 All of our certified and highly trained guides adhere to our philosophy of first-class, personalized service and are eager to share their beautiful country of Costa Rica with you!